Computer Information Systems Careers Overview

 - Information Systems Security: Cyber-security experts use their technical prowess to evaluate vulnerabilities, install protective systems, and troubleshoot critical system issues.

 - Computer Systems Analyst: Advise managers on what types of computer systems will best meet their firm's needs and optimize its performance.
-Working from home and obtaining a broad range of skills are some of the potential benefits of a career in this field.
+Obtaining a broad range of skills is a potential benefit of a career in this field.

 - Database Administrator: Store, manage, and extract data to create entirely new databases customized to the needs of a particular company.
-Enjoy significant responsibility, ever-changing challenges, and abundant job opportunities.
+Enjoy significant responsibility and ever-changing challenges.

 Your degree can help open the door to an exciting computer information systems career in wide variety of industries, such as: